andresclua/attachflow/README.md

 **Parameters:**
 - `url` (string): The URL of the script to load.
+- `inlineScript` (string): Optional.
+The JavaScript code to execute inline.
+If provided, the script will be executed in the context of the page.
+If url is also provided, inlineScript will execute after the external script is loaded.
 - `attributes` (Array): Optional.
 An array of strings representing additional attributes to set on the script element.
 Each attribute can be in the form of `"key=value"` or just `"key"` for boolean attributes.
 - `appendTo` (string | Element): Optional.
 Specifies the element to which the script element will be appended.
 Can be a selector string (`'head'`, `'body'`), or a DOM element reference.
 Defaults to `'head'`.

 **Returns:**

-- A Promise that resolves when the script is successfully loaded or rejects with an error if the script fails to load.
+- A Promise that resolves when the script is successfully loaded and executed or rejects with an error if the script fails to load or execute.

 **Example:**